mukeshmadesia/ComputerVision/README.md

 # ComputerVision
-Automatic Detection  of Car Number Plate
+Automatic Detection  of Car Number Plate Using OpenCV and EasyOCR AutoEncoder for Noise reduction - Using CNN architecture